 Universities Across the Nation are Tying Coronavirus Clusters to Fraternity Parties

 Climbing cases of COVID-19 among Greek life has threated to overrule universities’ carefully constructed plans for students to have a safe fall semester.
 Schools across the nation have traced Coronavirus outbreaks to social gatherings surrounding sporting events and Greek life.
-Specifically, fraternity are taking a significant amount of blame for rising number of active cases on campus.
+Specifically, fraternity are taking a significant amount of blame for a rising number of active cases on campus.

 Universities in almost every state have used contact tracing to link virus clusters back to fraternity parties on campus.
 Many campus Greek Life organizations in the U.S. have shut down chapters for the fall semester in hopes of eliminating these weekend gatherings.
 Campus medical directors are saying that over fifty percent of Coronavirus cases on campus can be traced back to fraternity parties.
 These infections are directly related to the ignorance of both Greek and non-Greek members.
 Outrageous event sizes annihilate social distancing measures and it is clear that the reduction of Covid 19 isn’t these students’ top priority.